isaacksdata/TwitterFor-FPL/README.md

 - Gather tweets over several timepoints and then split use some fo training / testing - validation should be seperate set of of tweets from timepoint not considered for the training
 - Test NLP models
-- plot of tweets by time
+- plot of tweets by time - change the unit of time